 Dave Thorp is one of the Deputy Principals at Wellington College.
 His responsibilities include Curriculum and IT and he sees himself as a committed learner in both areas.

-My name is Andrew Savage and I am currently a Deputy Principal and History teacher at Wellington High School.
-I am interested in developing effective collaboration and community between the secondary schools in the region.
+Andrew is currently Lead Advisor Innovation & Collaboration at the Teaching Council.
+He was formerly Deputy Principal and History teacher at Wellington High School.
+He is interested in developing effective collaboration and community between the secondary schools in the region.

 Aaron Mead is a teacher and curriculum leader at Paraparaumu College.
 He has school-wide responsibility to lead the junior curriculum, innovation and development.
 As an educator, he has a strong interest in pedagogies that promote student-centered learning and how e-learning can enable students to have greater ownership of learning and to control its pace and direction.